Find information below regarding property taxes for the Town of Minto.

 The Town of Minto bills can be paid at most financial institutions as long as payments are accompanied with an original bill on or before due dates.

-Payments by credit will now be accepted for taxes.
-These payments may only be made online through the municipal web-site.
-Please click on Residents, epost, and make an ePayment.
+Payments by credit card are now being accepted for taxes.
 This will take you to the eCommerce page where you may register for this service and make a payment.
 A convenience charge per transaction will apply as this service is administered through PayPal.

 E-Billing Tax Bills